Brian-Pho/RVST598_Speech-Emotion-Recognition/paper/Outline.md

   - It would start as a raw waveform in the form of time series points specifying the amplitude at a certain time.
   - We then pad / crop the sample to a desired length.
 In our case, we set a maximum length of 4.5 seconds.
 Samples shorter than this were zero-padded on the only the right tail.
 Samples longer than this were cropped to this length and extra information discarded.
   - If the sample came from a database that we considered noisy, then a noise reduction function was ran on the sample to reduce the noise.
     - We consider the IEMOCAP and CREMA-D databases to be noisy.
-We determined this by listening to the samples and by visually inspecting the generated spectrograms.
   - The sample is then converted into a log-mel scaled spectrogram using a short-time fourier transform and mel scale equation.
 The phase information was discarded as it doesn't seem to hold relevant information.
   - The final step is to normalize the spectrograms to have values between -1 and 1.
 This was done by using a minmax scale function.
 - After all of the databases were processed this way, the final aggregate dataset was fed into a neural network for training.